Raymond Goertz: Master-slave manipulator device

 The goal of a master-slave manipulator is the protection of workers from radiation while enabling precise manipulation of materials.
 The machine can be thought of as two distinct devices, the "slave" and "master" arms.
 The "slave" arm is responsive to the controlling device, the "master" arm, with the benefit that through remote handling manual tasks can be performed without the need of direct human intervention.
 In nuclear settings the slave arm is located within a hot-cell and the master arm is located in a control room.
 Whenever the master arm is manipulated, the motion is reproduced precisely by the slave arm.

 While at Argonne National Laboratory Goertz developed the master-slave manipulator in order to safely handle hazardous material from the 100-B plutonium reactor at Hanford.
 The initial master-slave manipulator device was designed by Goertz in 1948 as a seven-degree-of-freedom bilateral (symmetrical) metal tape transmission pantograph device, which was operated through a leaded glass wall.
 In 1949 Goertz filed a patent for a mechanical, bilateral master-slave manipulator, and in 1951 Goertz improved upon this design with the first tel-operated articulated arm with a design that relied on mechanical coupling between the master and slave arms through the utilization of steel pulleys and cables.
 This was a major milestone in force feedback technology and derivatives of this design are still seen today.

 Goertz gradually became aware of the necessity of haptic senses for manipulating delicate objects and used force-feedback systems to improve the deftness of the human-machine combination.
-Through incorporating the principles of cybernetics Goertz was able to also construct the first electrical master-slave manipulator system, and by 1954 a modified version of the master-slave manipulator (Model 8) began commercial production.
+Through incorporating the principles of cybernetics Goertz was able to also construct the first electrical master-slave manipulator system, and by 1954 a modified version of the master-slave manipulator (CRL Model 8) began commercial production.

 In order to create accurate master-slave manipulator devices, it was necessary for Goertz to develop several principles, all of which are applicable to our own contemporary robotic surgical systems.
 The principles are as follows.
 The motion of the slave arm must possess six independent degrees of freedom, three of translation and three of rotation to position gripping devices, and a tong squeeze motion to grip items.
 The motion of the slave arm must be coupled to the master arms that the position and the direction of the two arms correspond to.
 The coupling of the two arms must be bilateral and this means that forces at the slave end must be reflected at the master end and displacements produced at the slave end must be able to produce a displacement at the master end, with the slave arm being able to align itself in response to the constraints imposed by the task being done.